parcio/haura/README.md

 render graphs within the documentation.
 This crate also needs graphviz to be installed on your system.

-The documentation is automatically build and published on github pages - the workflow for which you can find under `.github/workflows/pages.yml`.
+The documentation is automatically built and published on GitHub Pages - the workflow for which you can find under `.github/workflows/pages.yml`.

 ### julea-sys